Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 We’ll explain what a no annual fee credit card is and outline the common fees associated with no annual fee cards.
-Learn the mistakes you should avoid when using no annual fee credit cards, get answers to the most commonly asked questions and compare offers on the market.
+Learn the mistakes you should avoid when using no annual fee credit cards and get answers to the most commonly asked questions.

 What is a no annual fee credit card?